-In planning and performing our audit of the financial statements, we considered the William E. Doar, Jr., Public Charter School for the Performing Arts' internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the William E. Doar, Jr., Public Charter School for the Performing Arts' internal control.
-Accordingly, we do not express an opinion on the effectiveness of the William E. Doar, Jr., Public Charter School for the Performing Arts' internal control.
+In planning and performing our audit of the financial statements, we considered the City Arts and Prep Public Charter School's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City Arts and Prep Public Charter School's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the City Arts and Prep Public Charter School's internal control.